light-tech/ROS2-On-iOS/README.md

  3. The minimal list of repositories is available in the file `ros2_min.repos`.
     So of course, one can simply import this instead.
+    Here, I choose to use a single RMW implementation (via Fast-DDS).

  4. Create a new workspace and link the `src` in